 - Keep your bedroom quiet and dark

 Good sleep supports blood sugar control.
-It’s a simple but powerful habit.
+It’s a simple but powerful habit and often part of doctor recommendations.

 Avoid alcohol and sugary drinks, especially in hot weather or after meals.